LSSTDESC/CLMM/README.md

 3-Clause](https://opensource.org/licenses/BSD-3-Clause)).

-External contributors and DESC members wishing to use CLMM for non-DESC projects should consult with the CL working group conveners, ideally before the work has started, but definitely before any publication or posting of the work to the arXiv.
+External contributors and DESC members wishing to use CLMM for DESC projects should consult with the CL working group conveners, ideally before the work has started, but definitely before any publication or posting of the work to the arXiv.